devu2000/Factum/README.md

-# Factum
+# Factum- where creativity meets intelligence
-This is the website of our company(Factum Technology).
+This is the website of our company- Factum Technology.
+Where we put creativity into your intelligent works.
 Designed using Html, CSS, &amp; Bootstrap.